 At this point, from the debug perspective of ChibiStudio, we have to open the Terminal.
 To do so:

 - Click on the Terminal tab and click on the Open Terminal button

 - Configure it for using the CMSIS DAP COM port, 38400, 8-bit, no parity 1 Stop bit

 At this point with a jumper cable short A0 to GND for more than half a second and you will see the output of the Test Suite in the terminal window.

-We strongly suggest not modifying the default project as this may be used in the future as a template.
-The next natural step would be duplicate the initial project and modify LED blinking thread and see how any change influences the blinker timing.
+In conclusion, it is recommended not to alter the default project as it can be used as a template in the future.
+A useful next step would be to duplicate the initial project and experiment with modifying the LED blinking thread to observe the effects on blink timing.

 Familiarizing oneself with the ChibiStudio reading ChibiStudio Overview can also be beneficial.
 If you want to skip this overview then the suggested next article will be Mastering multithreading with ChibiOS: a beginner’s guide where the default demo will be analyzed in detail.